matzhaugen/future-climate-emulations-analysis/README.md

 # future-climate-emulations-analysis

 This repository contain the code necessary to produce the figures to the paper [CITE].
+It is highly recommended to work on a multi-core machine with preferably 8 cores and at least 50Gb RAM.

 # Reproducing the temperature projections + figures